levelupcc/level-up/_pages/before-an-event/psychosocial-underpinnings-of-security-training/1-getting-grips-with-fear/1-getting-grips-with-fear.md

 In fact, our survival response is hardwired into the structure of our brains.
 We have special structures within our brains that are designed to drive our reactions to danger.
 We can call these special structures the “survival brain,” and the start-up mechanism for the survival brain is fear.
 Once the “fear button” has been pressed, the survival brain starts up and regular cognitive and emotional functioning is suppressed.

-*Think about your own reactions to past dangers, or the stories that you have heard from people who have survived extreme danger*.
+##### Think about your own reactions to past dangers, or the stories that you have heard from people who have survived extreme danger.
 Often people will say, “I acted without thinking!”
 For a long time this puzzled psychologists.
 How is it possible for a human being to act without thinking?
 In fact, modern technologies that allow scientists to map the structure of the brain have shown that this is literally true.

 Neurologists can identify two distinct brain pathways for action.
 The usual pathway travels through the neo-cortex, the thinking and planning part of the brain, and from there to the motor centers that control action.
 However, an alternate brain pathway bypasses the neo-cortex and travels directly through the emotional systems of the brain to the motor centers.
 This is the survival pathway driven by fear.
 By leaving the neo-cortex out of the loop, the brain allows us to respond to danger without thinking when our fear button is pressed.
 Instead of planning, we rely on our evolutionary history and react immediately using the survival responses mastered by our ancestors.